oroinc/documentation/user_guide/activities/calendar_events/actions/edit.rst

 1. In the main menu, navigate to **Activities>Calendar Events**.

-2. In the grid of the **Calendar Events** page, click the ellipsis menu at the end of the row with the necessary event and then click the |IcEdit| **Edit** icon.
+2. In the grid of the **Calendar Events** page, click the ellipsis menu at the end of the row with the necessary event and then click the |IcView| **View** icon.

-   Alternatively, you can click the required event and on the event view page, click the :guilabel:`Edit` button in the upper-right corner of the page.
+   Alternatively, you can click the required event.

+3. On the event view page, click the :guilabel:`Edit` button in the upper-right corner of the page.

-3. Update the event details as necessary.
+4. Update the event details as necessary.
 Follow the guidance provided in the :ref:`Create an Event <doc-activities-events-actions-add-fromgrid>` section (From the Calendar Events Grid, step 3).

-4. Click :guilabel:`Save and Close` in the upper-right corner of the page.
+5. Click :guilabel:`Save and Close` in the upper-right corner of the page.

 .. note:: You may be prompted whether you want to send an update notification to the participants (if any).